 - If your roof is in poor condition or reaching the end of its natural lifespan, make plans to get a new roof

-- Make a habit of checking your roof seasonally and after bad storms so that you can identify and repair damage right away if it occurs
+- Make a habit of checking your roof seasonally and after bad storms so that you can identify and repair the damage right away if it occurs

 - Review your homeowners policy to make sure that you understand your coverage and that you have the right coverage for your needs